orion-project/rezonator2/calc/GaussCalculator.md

 # Gauss calculator tool formulas

-*Gauss Calculator Tool* computes some free parameters of Gaussian beam, when changing one of its parameter and fixing some others.
-As it is not possible to make all the parameters to be free, we introduce two fixing mode called *Lock waist* and *Lock front*.
+*Gauss Calculator Tool* computes some free parameters of the Gaussian beam, when changing one of its parameters and fixing some others.
+As it is not possible to make all the parameters to be free, we introduce two fixing modes called *Lock waist* and *Lock front*.

 - Lock waist - find such values of free parameters at which the beam waist $w_0$ stays constant when one of parameters changes.
 - Lock front - find such values of free parameters at which the wavefront ROC $R$ and the beam radius $w$ at some axial distance $z$ stay constant when one of parameters changes.

 Quadratic equations have two solutions and we have to define a way to point out which solution to take.
 So the tool has one additional parameter - zone - which can be *Near zone* or *Far zone*.

-Test values for the tool is calculated via script `GaussCalculator.py`.
+Test values for the tool are calculated via script `GaussCalculator.py`.

 ## Change waist $w_0$

 ### Lock waist
 Calculate the beam radius $w$ and the wavefront ROC $R$ at given distance $z$.

 $$ z_0 = \frac{\pi w_0^2}{M^2 \lambda}  $$